 In this investigation, you will use a motion detector to measure how you move.
-As you walk (or skip, or jump, or run) the graph on the computer screen displays how far away from the detector you are.
+As you walk (or skip, or jump, or run) the graph on the computer screen displays how far away from the detector you are at a given time.